Lemon-Chad/jpizza-docs/source/libs.md

 - `writeSerial<dir, value>` : Serializes the given value and stores it at the given path.
 If the value is a bytearray, the bytes will be written to the file.
 If the file does not exist, it will be created.
 Returns true if the file had to be created, false otherwise.

+## Sys

+`import sys;`

+- `os` : Returns the users OS as a string.
+- `home` : Returns the users home path.
+- `execute<cmd>` : Executes the given command in the command line and returns the output.
+- `disableOut` : Disables output to the console.
+- `enableOut` : Enables output to the console.
+- `jpv` : Returns the current JPizza version.
+- `envVarExists<var>` : Returns if an environment variable exists or not.
+- `getEnvVar<var>` : Returns the value of the given environment variable.
+Throws an error if it doesn't exist.
+- `getProp<prop>` : Gets the given system property.
+- `setProp<prop, val>` : Sets the given system property to the given value.

 ## HTTPx

 `import httpx;`